swcarpentry/shell-novice/_episodes/02-filedir.md

 > ## Manual pages on the web
 >
-> Of course there is a third way to access help for commands:
+> Of course, there is a third way to access help for commands:
 > searching the internet via your web browser.
 > When using internet search, including the phrase `unix man page` in your search
 > query will help to find relevant results.